 In my experience, I’ve found that most (but not all) Senior Pastors that are extroverts on the Myers-Briggs write first, then edit later.
 Most introverts will create an outline, then fill in the blanks.

 FYI: I would encourage you to take the Myers-Briggs test HERE.
-Once you get your results purchase John K. DiTiberio’s book, Writing and Personality: Finding Your Voice, Your Style, Your Way.
-It will give you a detailed path for maximizing your individualized writing process according to your personality temperament.
+Once you get your results, purchase John K. DiTiberio’s book, Writing, and Personality: Finding Your Voice, Your Style, Your Way.
+It will give you a detailed path for maximizing your individualized writing process according to your personality and temperament.

 Regardless of how you do it, your brain is not designed to stay focused for longer than 60 to 90 minutes.
 It’s too taxing.
 Envision your five-hour writing block in three distinct segments.